-Regarding plastic recycling, the project developed a PPP (public-private partnership) between the municipality of Ziguinchor and a selected plastic recycler for recycling plastic waste, which was signed in
+Regarding plastic recycling, the project developed a PPP (public-private partnership) between the municipality of Ziguinchor and a selected plastic recycler for recycling plastic waste, which was signed in 2018.

-2018.
 With the municipality of Ziguinchor allocating land for the construction of a waste collection, sorting, and pre-recycling center, the Project has developed a technical note, management plans, construction plans, and an environmental management plan for the center.
-Construction will be completed by the end of the third quarter of 2022.
-The center will be equipped with the best available technology to ensure proper sorting and pretreatment of Ziguinchor's solid waste (equipment is temporarily stored in the Ziguinchor municipality's annexed premises).
+Construction will be completed by the end of the Q3 2023.
+The center will be equipped with the best available technology to ensure proper sorting and pretreatment of Ziguinchor's solid waste (equipment is currently being installed).
 The selected plastic recycler will operate within the center, contributing its equipment and technical expertise.